Elizabeth Burgin: Philadelphia

-Burgin hid for two weeks before moving to Long Island, where she may have been introduced to spys in the Culper Ring.
+Burgin hid for two weeks before moving to Long Island, where she may have been introduced to spies in the Culper Ring.
 After hiding for another five weeks, she moved to Connecticut and finally Philadelphia.

 In October 1779, Burgin received a flag of truce from the Board of War in order for her to get her children from New York back to Philadelphia.
 She went to Elizabethtown by November where she was told to make arrangements to collect her children from New York, which she was able to do under a flag of truce within a month of her arrival in Elizabethtown.
 However, she was not allowed to take her clothes or furniture.
 Since she was left with essentially nothing, Burgin petitioned to Washington in November 1779 for assistance.
 While she was in Elizabethtown, she learned that Colonel Silvanus Seely had traded illegally "with the enemy".
 The issue was brought before the Pennsylvania Supreme Executive Council on December 23, 1779, and the next day Joseph Reed corresponded with New Jersey governor William Livingston about the matter.
 Livingston responded on December 28 that due to his preliminary discussion with Seely, he finds an investigation is warranted.

 Thomas Franklin, Jr., (Note: Thomas Franklin Jr. (1734-), a Quaker merchant, was the son of Thomas Franklin and the brother of Walter, Samuel, James, John, and two sisters.
 He married Mary Rhoads (1738-1779), the daughter of Samuel Rhoads, the mayor of Philadelphia.) an agent for patriot prisoners, offered her a place to live in late 1779.
 She and her three "small children" were then allowed to live in part of the house where the Board of War was located.
 She asked for employment to support her family.